 - There are biblical references of antimony in the Old Testament, where Queen Jezebel uses an antimony compound for makeup.

 - Antimony is poisonous and should never be inhaled or ingested.
 However, it has been widely used for different medicinal purposes, including laxatives.
 Thankfully, people now know better to not follow these dangerous practices.

 - One theory of Wolfgang Amadeus Mozart’s early death is that his doctor poisoned him with a toxic antimony medication.

 Antimony, atomic symbol Sb, has atomic number 51 on the periodic table.
 It lies to the right of tin, and to the left of tellurium.
 It lies below arsenic, and above bismuth, and it has properties similar to both of those elements.
 Antimony has an electron configuration of [Kr]4d105s25p3 .

 Pnictogen elements are members of the nitrogen group of the periodic table.
 Along with the element antimony, other elements of this group include nitrogen (learn about the discovery of nitrogen), phosphorus, arsenic, bismuth, and ununpentium.
 Pnictogens are special because they form strong double and triple covalent bonds (learn more about covalent bonds here) to produce stable compounds.

 Antimony can react with almost all of the metals on the periodic table to form pnictides.
-Furthermore, all pnictogens have five valence electrons; two of these electrons are paired and exist in the s subshell, while the remaining three electrons exist in the p shell, unpaired.
+Additionally, all pnictogens possess five valence electrons, with two of these electrons paired and present in the s subshell, and the remaining three electrons present in the p shell as unpaired electrons.
 Antimony can either lose the three p electrons, resulting in a 3+ charge, or lose all five electrons to result in a 5+ charge.
 This element is also one of the heavier pnicogens but is very brittle and bad at conducting electricity.